 The color scheme is also not very festive.
 It is strict and minimalistic because it contains only two colors: black with a blue shade (for the name of the entertainment complex) and white (for the background).

-The logo is a stylized dark blue Walt Disney signature.
-It is present on all of his projects, but in this case, the word World is added to it, made in strict Times New Roman.
-This sign has been in use since 2005.
+The logo features a dark blue stylized version of Walt Disney’s signature.
+The word “World” is added in a classic Times New Roman font, giving it a formal look.
+This logo has been in use since 2005.

 Who owns Disney World in Florida?